The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 3. Things are fairly relaxed

 This might sound like a big pro, and it usually is, but not when it comes to important things.
-Like much of France, shops shut for lunch every day, but compensate by staying open a bit later.
+Like much of France, shops shut for lunch daily but compensate by staying open a bit later.

 What is it like to live on the French Riviera?

 Explaining what it’s like to live on the French Riviera can’t really be summed up in a simple sentence or two.
-As the area covers a large number of towns and cities there’s a lot of variation.
-It stretches around 550 miles, so would be like wondering what it’s like living on the west coast of Britain.
+As the area covers many towns and cities and stretches around 550 miles, so there’s a lot of variation.

 That said, the cities do share some similarities.
 The weather is fairly constant (and amazing), the food and wine quality has small variations but remains consistent, and there’s plenty for those seeking an active lifestyle.

-Living on the French Riviera is like living in a permanent holiday on a film set.
-From the Cannes Film Festival to the Monaco Grand Prix, and sailing the Mediterranean to skiing in the Alps, the Côte d’Azur has almost everything you could need.
+Living on the French Riviera is like living on a permanent holiday on a film set.
+From the Cannes Film Festival to the Monaco Grand Prix and sailing the Mediterranean to skiing in the Alps, the Côte d’Azur has almost everything you could need.

 That said, it’s always worth being realistic that the area can offer everything you actually need.
 Luckily it has a great healthcare system and excellent international connections, so the answer is likely yes.